 A full-time painter since 2007, Nancy worked as a graphic designer for many years after graduating from North Carolina State's School of Design.
-Now a full-time painter in her Cary home studio, she remains influenced by the eye-opening, multifaceted education she received at NCSU which included classes in figure drawing, photography and art history.
+Now a full-time painter, she remains influenced by the eye-opening, multifaceted education she received at NCSU which included classes in figure drawing, photography and art history.
 A lifetime of creative explorations, her design career, workshops and self-instruction also shape Nancy as a artist.
 But foremost, a love of the natural world — its beauty and fragility — inspires her to create her paintings.

 Reflected in Nancy's art is the coastal environment of southeastern North Carolina, where she grew up and visits often.
 She enjoys painting from memory, observation and imagination — not always relying on photographs.
 Working in oils, Nancy explores color and light, shapes and forms, to create a contemporary landscape in her own style.
 And though derived from familiar places, her scenes are usually not of a specific location.
 Instead she seeks to capture a bold yet quiet impression of everyday nature — as the colors of sky, earth and water converge on the horizon.